 Why do I need to register with AIRE?

-Registration with AIRE is necessary to have access to all Consular services, including the request or renewal of your Italian passport.
+Registration with AIRE is necessary to have access to all Italian Consular services, including the request or renewal of your Italian passport.

 It is the responsibility of all Italian citizens to report births, marriages, deaths, and divorces to the Italian government by presenting to your Italian Consulate vital records issued in the long form, certified, legalized with the Apostille and translated to Italian.
-For this reason, your personal details with AIRE should always be up to date, including changes of residency within your Consular jurisdiction.
+For this reason, your personal details with AIRE should always be up to date, including changes of residency within your Italian Consular jurisdiction.

 Another added benefit is the ability to vote in the Italian administrative and political elections.